Since Typhoon Haiyan crashed into the Philippines in November 2013, we have provided nearly 80,000 services to help older people re-build their lives.

 In the first few weeks and months after the disaster, we helped older people with emergency food packs and other life-saving aid.

-In the three years since the disaster, we have helped 20,000 older people to get healthcare, including sending doctors and nurses on motorbikes to visit older people in their their own homes, in remote areas.
+Since the disaster, we have helped 20,000 older people to get healthcare, including sending doctors and nurses on motorbikes to visit older people in their own homes, in remote areas.

 82-year-old Eleuterio is paralysed and has arthritis.
 We sent nurses to his home to change his cathether, check his blood pressure and provide basic homecare.
-"He is so happy people are visitng him and asking him how he is feeling."
+'He is so happy people are visitng him and asking him how he is feeling,' says his wife.
 Watch the video to learn more.

 Five million homes were destroyed by Typhoon Haiyan.
 Since the disaster, we have helped to re-build thousands of homes, building them on stilts to make them safer during floods.

-We taught carpentry skills to hundereds of villagers; giving them tools and materials so that they could help to re-build.
+We taught carpentry skills to hundereds of villagers; giving them tools and materials so that they could help to re-build their homes or those of their more frail neighbours.

 The typhoon didn't only destroy homes - it also destroyed millions of people's jobs - by taking away their businesses, their possessions and ruining their crops.